-Your investment strategy is probably designed for the long term with a diversified mix of various types of investments.
-However, there are times to consider tweaking your portfolio to react to changes that could – or should – alter your investment strategy.
+Your investment strategy is probably designed for the long term, with a diversified mix of various types of investments.
+But there are times when you should consider portfolio rebalancing.

-It may be time to review your portfolio and consider rebalancing your investment mix if, for instance:
+For instance, it may be time to review your portfolio and consider rebalancing your investment mix if:

 - Your risk tolerance changes.

-- You reach a financial goal, such as helping a child pay for college.
+- You need to reach a financial goal, such as helping a child pay for college.

 When your investment goals, time horizon and tolerance for risk changes, you can rebalance your portfolio to restore the asset allocation you want.
-Keep in mind that the use of asset allocation doesn’t guarantee returns or insulate you from potential losses.
+Just keep in mind that the use of asset allocation doesn’t guarantee returns or protect you from potential losses.

 Say the stock market gains over the past three years have swollen the stocks portion of your portfolio.
 If the current level is too high for your risk tolerance, you can return to your original allocation.

 - You can move money from stocks into other asset classes, such as bond and money market funds.

 - Or you can invest more in underrepresented asset classes until you achieve the overall allocations you want.

 Hypothetical portfolio rebalancing example